If you haven’t heard about mindfulness yet, you’re missing out on a beautiful, completely free and easy way to improve your mental health and mood.

 If you learn to be mindful, you can experience these wonderful benefits:

-You stop overthinking because you know how to stop unhelpful thoughts and rather focus on what is happening at the moment.
+- You stop overthinking because you know how to stop unhelpful thoughts and rather focus on what is happening at the moment.

-Even if the present moment is unpleasant, it allows you to fully feel and notice the emotions, instead of trying to push them in (which can ultimately result in various psychological and physical problems).
+- Even if the present moment is unpleasant, it allows you to fully feel and notice the emotions, instead of trying to push them in (which can ultimately result in various psychological and physical problems).

-You learn to enjoy working because you stop focusing on the big bunch of tasks you have to do and rather focus on a single step you have to do at the moment.
+- You learn to enjoy working because you stop focusing on the big bunch of tasks you have to do and rather focus on a single step you have to do at the moment.

-You learn to control your anxiety / anger / disappointment because, at any moment, you can stop thinking about sad situations or catastrophic scenarios and get back to the present, which is usually not that bad.
+- You learn to control your anxiety / anger / disappointment because, at any moment, you can stop thinking about sad situations or catastrophic scenarios and get back to the present, which is usually not that bad.

-Why Are Important Things To Know About Mindfulness?
+What Are Important Things To Know About Mindfulness?

 It’s important to know a few things that help you reap the most benefits of mindfulness:

 Instead, become a watcher of your emotions, like it’s not really a part of you, but rather just something that floats around.

 Judgment creates emotions, but what you’re trying to do with mindfulness is to be free of overwhelming emotions.

 How Can You Practice Mindfulness Every Day?

 So, as you can see, the main principle of mindfulness is to fully pay your attention to what you’re doing at the present moment.

 Now, let’s see some practical ways to apply that in your life!